ng-/ng/readme.md

 ```

 ##### Asymmetry:
-Using the client & server properties in tandom, one can create an injectable service that acts differently on the client and on the server, as in this authentication example below.
+Using the client & server properties in tandem, one can create an injectable service that acts differently on the client and on the server, as in this authentication example below.
 ```javascript
 .factory.client('login', function($http)
 {